paulmorio/geo2dr/README.md

 2. How is this different from other libraries for learning representations of graphs, such as PyTorch Geometric or Spektral?

 - *The systems produced learn distributed representations of graphs.
 These representations are built by taking the perspective that graphs are composed of discrete substructures which characterise the graph.
 The distributed vector representations are learned by exploiting the distributive hypothesis.
 Most of representations of graphs learned using systems created in PyTorch Geometric rely on a series of spectral/spatial graph convolutions to create node representations which are pooled in various ways to form graph level representations.
-The foundation of these algorithms can be found in the message-passing+pooling paradigm whereas our foundation is the distributive hypothesis.*
+The foundation of these algorithms can be found in the message-passing+pooling paradigm whereas our foundation is the distributive hypothesis.
+Hence this library is different and complementary to other existing libraries, and as far as I am aware this is the first.*

+3. Hey my published system for learning distributed representations is not here!
+You are awful!

+- *Thanks for telling us.
+Given the mass excitement in machine learning it is impossible to keep up with all the awesome papers in the world.
+Please open an issue and we will try to get it implemented as soon as possible*

+4. Do you accept contributions?

+- *yes, I very much welcome them.
+Thank you for improving this library.
+We all benefit the better it becomes.*